 In discussing data sources, Phillips observed that brands naturally focus on first-party data but “don’t necessarily embrace external data in the same way.”
 This shift towards greater use of external data sources is another common trend.
 From social media to forums, these data sources can help brands “open up the lens wider” says Van Wyk adding that “it is in the unstructured conversations that new opportunities come forward”.
 Observing a similar trend, Vizvary added that the demand for answers to more generic contextual questions like “what do consumers like in a miniseries?” is also increasing.

 Of course, getting the most out of first-party data still remains a top priority.
-Phillips comments on how R/GA has been working with clients to push their understanding of voice of the customer data, in part by using text analytics to “apply more rigour to survey open-end responses.”
+Phillips comments on how R/GA has been working with clients to push their understanding of voice of the customer data, in part by using text analytics to “apply more rigor to survey open-end responses.”

 Applications of text analytics